 Beginning in the early 1950s several countries of the International Commission for the Northwest Atlantic Fisheries (ICNAF) carried out systematic monitoring along sections in Newfoundland and Labrador Waters.
-In 1976, ICNAF standardized a suite of oceanographic monitoring stations along sections in the Northwest Atlantic Ocean from Cape Cod (USA) to Egedesminde (West Greenland) (ICNAF, 1978).
+In 1976, ICNAF standardized a suite of oceanographic monitoring stations along sections in the Northwest Atlantic Ocean from Cape Cod (USA) to Egedesminde (West Greenland) (ICNAF 1978).
 Beginning in 1998 under the AZMP program, the Bonavista and Flemish Cap sections are occupied during the spring, summer and fall and a section crossing the Southeast Grand Bank was added to the spring and fall monitoring surveys.
-In 2005 the Southeast Grand Bank section was sampled during April and November, the Flemish Cap section during April, July and December, the Bonavista section during May, July and December and the White Bay and Seal Island sections during late July.
-In addition a section along the south coast of Newfoundland was constructed based on temperature and salinity data collected using a net-mounted CTD during the April multi-species survey (Fig. 1).
+In 2006 the Southeast Grand Bank section was sampled during April and November, the Flemish Cap section during April, July and December, the Bonavista section during late April to early-May, July and December and the White Bay and Seal Island sections during early August (Fig. 1).

 The water mass characteristics observed along the standard sections crossing the Newfoundland and Labrador Shelf (Fig. 1) are typical of sub-polar waters with a sub-surface temperature range on the shelf of -1° to 2°C and salinities of 32 to 33.5.
-Labrador Slope Water flows southward along the shelf edge and into the Flemish Pass region, this water mass is generally warmer and saltier than the sub-polar shelf waters with a temperature range of 3° to 4°C and salinities in the range of 34 to 34.75.
-Surface temperatures normally warm to 10° to 12°C during late summer, while bottom temperatures remain <0°C over the Grand Banks but increase to 1° to 3.5°C near the shelf edge below 200 m and in the deep troughs between the banks.
-In the deeper waters of the Flemish Pass and across the Flemish Cap, bottom temperatures generally range from 3° to 4°C. In general, the water mass characteristics encountered along the standard sections undergo seasonal modification due to the seasonal cycles of air-sea heat flux, wind forced mixing and ice formation and melt which leads to intense vertical and horizontal gradients, particularly along the frontal boundaries separating the shelf and slope water masses.
+Labrador Slope Water flows southward along the shelf edge and into the Flemish Pass region, this water mass is generally warmer and saltier than the sub-polar shelf waters with a temperature range of 3° to 4° C and salinities in the range of 34 to 34.75.
+Surface temperatures normally warm to 10° to 12° C during late summer, while bottom temperatures remain < 0° C over the Grand Banks but increase to 1° to 3.5° C near the shelf edge below 200 m and in the deep troughs between the banks.
+In the deeper (>1000 m) waters of the Flemish Pass and across the Flemish Cap, bottom temperatures generally range from 3° to 4° C. In general, the water mass characteristics encountered along the standard sections undergo seasonal modification due to the seasonal cycles of air-sea heat flux, wind forced mixing and ice formation and melt which leads to intense vertical and horizontal gradients, particularly along the frontal boundaries separating the shelf and slope water masses.